13 things to tick off while you’re at the Birdsville Races

 4. Go horizon hunting at the Dingo Caves

 Big Red is on most Birdsville visitors’ to-do lists but just 15 kilometres north of Birdsville lies another spot to put on your radar, the Dingo Caves.
 The rustic colour of the caves makes it the perfect spot to capture the outback landscape or star trails.
 It’s also a great place to spot the rare desert Waddi trees.
+Please note that access to the caves is via private property and access is by approval only.

 5. Swim in the Diamantina River